Mahler measure, motivic regulators and Dirichlet $L$-values: Introduction

+The part (2) on the connection between $m(f_N)$ and twisted sum of Dirichlet $L$-values is basically in line with Symth's work (cf.~Lemma~\ref{lm}).
+Here, we further stress an intrinsic reason why one should expect \eqref{mainid} holds.
+Note that our choice of $(Z,\partial A)$ is closely related to $X:=\BP^1_{\BZ[\mu_N]}$, whose regulator of the second motivic cohomology with $\BQ(2)$-coefficients is associated to the leading coefficient of $\zeta(s,X)=\prod_{\chi\in \wh{(\BZ/N\BZ)^\times}}L(s,\chi)L(s-1,\chi)$ at $s=0$ and $2$, as predicted by Beilinson--Bloch--Kato conjecture. \end{remark}

-Note that for a Dirichlet character, to consider its $L$-value, it is enough to assume that $\cond(\chi)$ is odd or $4 \mid \cond(\chi)$.
-For an odd character $\chi$, we have $r_{2\cond(\chi),\chi}$ is a non-zero rational multiple of We presume that this value is generally non-zero. \end{remark}
+\begin{remark} Note that for a Dirichlet character $\chi$, to consider its $L$-value, it is enough to assume that $\cond(\chi)$ is odd or $4 \mid \cond(\chi)$.
+For an odd character $\chi$, we have is a simple non-zero rational multiple of and hence in particular is non-zero (cf.~Lemma~\ref{nzo}). \end{remark}